Grouflon/3rd_training_lua/README.md

 - Can display input history for both players

 ## How to use
-* Download emulator from [here](http://tasvideos.org/EmulatorResources/Fbarr.html) and find the proper roms
+* Download emulator from [here](https://www.fightcade.com/) and find the proper roms
-* Download script from [here](https://github.com/Grouflon/3rd_training_lua/archive/master.zip) or clone repository
+* Download the archive from [here](https://github.com/Grouflon/3rd_training_lua/archive/master.zip) or clone repository
-* Extract script anywhere on your computer
+* Extract the archive anywhere on your computer
 * Start the emulator, load the rom, start a match with P1 and P2 (you will need to map input for both players)
 * Go to Game->Lua Scripting->New Lua Script Window and run the script **3rd_training.lua** from here
-* Follow instructions from Output Console
+* Follow instructions from the Output Console

 ## Troubleshooting
 **Q: Missing rom, zip file not found**